Dartford Heath

-Dartford Heath Common is an area of open heathland situated to the south-west of Dartford, Kent, England, covering around 314 acres of open space.
+Dartford Heath Common is an area of open heathland situated to the south-west of Dartford, Kent, England, that covers around 314 acres of open space.
 Dartford Heath is classified as lowland heath and is one of only two substantial heathland blocks remaining in Kent.
 The heath supports a number of rare plants and invertebrates, as well as reptiles, including the common lizard and slow-worm, and rabbits.